abhchand/react-select-or-create/README.md

 ### `onSelect` (required)

-A function to be called when an item is selected
+A function to be called when an item is selected.

 **type**: `{Function(String itemId, String itemName)}`

+The function will receive the id and name of the clicked item as arguments.

 ### `onCreate` (required)